HappyM0f0/ClassProject2022/Proposal.md

 ## Timeline
 create a schedule for you group to follow to keep you on track and also help yourselves scope out your project.

-\n
-Week 2
+- Week 2
     - Circle role
         - gather and cleans data sets from Census, Barron and StartUpBlink.
 Start some analysis with example charts to be used on the website.

     - Triangle role
         - basic layout for website including nav bar, images, placeholders for graphs and charts
         - Focus on main page display, dashboard layout

-Week 3
+    - Week 3
         - Circle role
             - Creation of Graphs and data set charts for dashboard
                 - Analysing features focusing on Cities within the United States.
 Business Environment, Population, Population Change YoY%, median age, median education, median Cost of Living, available schools

     - Triangle role
         - Section explaining the analysis page and section for "About Us"
         - Graph selection and display, using this time to select the dashboard layout on the website and how we want the story to unfold.

-Week 4 & 5
+    - Week 4 & 5
         - Putting it all together
             - write overview documentation (readme) and
         - host the static page in GitHub
             - formatting or CSS adjustments for visual